Shinokawa/Shinokawa/README.md

-## Hi there 👋
+## Hi there ( ´ ∀ ` )ﾉ It's Shinokawa~

 - 🌱 Currently an enthusiastic student in **Computer Science and Technology** at Dalian University of Technology
 - 💖 Super curious and passionate about the world of **Data Science** and **Artificial Intelligence**! ✨
-- 📊 Love playing with data, exploring the little secrets hidden inside, and dreaming of creating smart programs with code (～￣▽￣)～
+- 📊 Love exploring the little secrets hidden inside, and dreaming of creating smart programs with code (～￣▽￣)～
 - 💻 Leveling up my skills in **Python** and its awesome friends: **Pandas, NumPy, Scikit-learn, Keras, PyTorch**, hoping they'll help me achieve my AI dreams! 🚀
 - 🛠️ **My Skill Tree:**